National Deaf Blind Equipment Distribution Program FAQ

 Where can I obtain more information about the NDBEDP?

-You may obtain information about NDBDEP such as the NDBEDP Consumer Guide from the Federal Communications Commissions (FCC) website by clicking on the following link: http://www.fcc.gov/encyclopedia/national-deaf-blind-equipment-distribution-program.
+You may obtain information about NDBDEP such as the NDBEDP Consumer Guide from the Federal Communications Commissions (FCC) website by following the following link: http://www.fcc.gov/encyclopedia/national-deaf-blind-equipment-distribution-program.

 To contact ODHH, please call us at 360-902-8000 (V/TTY), 1-800-422-7930 V/TTY, 360-339-7382 (VP), or email at email@example.com.